 An expert on emerging technology and humanity’s future.
-She is the author and co-editor of The Transhumanist Reader, designer of Primo Posthuman, and an international speaker on human enhancement, radical life extension, and humanity’s future.
-She is Chair of Humanity+ and faculty at the University of Advancing Technology.
-She holds a Doctor of Philosophy (Media Arts, University of Plymouth, UK), Master of Science (School of Engineering, Communication and Technology, University of Plymouth, UK), and a Master of Science in Future Studies (Social Science & Humanities Department, University of Houston, US).
+She is the author and co-editor of The Transhumanist Reader, Transhumanism: What is it? and the seminal designer of Primo Posthuman, and an international speaker on human enhancement, radical life extension, and humanity’s future.
+She is the former President of the Extropy Institute and current Executive Director of Humanity+.
+Natasha is a professor at the University of Advancing Technology and former Graduate Program Chair.
+She holds a Doctor of Philosophy (Media Arts, University of Plymouth, UK) and doctoral dissertation is on Life Expansion.
+She holds a Master of Science (School of Engineering, Communication, and Technology, University of Plymouth, UK), and a Master of Science in Future Studies (Social Science & Humanities Department, University of Houston, US

 Dr. Natasha Vita-More wrote the “Transhuman Manifesto” in 1983, hosted and produced “TransCentury UPdate” cable TV show in 1988-1992, and developed Transhumanist Arts & Culture in 1992.
 She also authored the Transhumanist Statement in 1995.
 She has been an advocate of radical life extension for many years.
 Natasha was a close friend of FM-2030 until his death/cryonic suspension in 2000.
 Today she is married to Max More, the CEO of Alcor.
 Together, they pioneered the worldwide movement of transhumanism.

 In 1983, after authoring the Transhuman Manifesto, she developed events in Los Angeles that focused on life extension.
 In 1986, she produced and was the host of TransCentury Update, a cable TV show on the future.
 In 1992, she signed up for cryonics.